Review Of Eden BodyWorks Lavender Aloe Anti-Breakage Deep Conditioner

 The directions of the deep conditioner say to “Apply a generous amount to clean, wet hair.
 Leave in for 20 minutes minimum, then rinse.”
 And if you want greater absorption into your hair you can use a steam cap or hooded dryer to add some heat.

-When I first opened the jar I noticed that it has a very thick consistency and I was happy to see that because my hair prefers thick conditioners.
-Even though it’s thick it does a good job of absorbing into my hair, especially when I apply heat, leaving my hair feeling soft and hydrated afterward.
+When I first opened the jar, I noticed that it had a very thick consistency, and I was happy to see that because my hair prefers thick conditioners.
+Even though it’s thick, it does a good job of absorbing into my hair, especially when I apply heat, leaving my hair feeling soft and hydrated afterward.

-Some additional things I like about the Eden BodyWorks Lavender Aloe Anti-Breakage Deep Conditioner is it’s protein-free and even says that on the jar.
-Also, it’s affordable which isn’t surprising as most Eden BodyWorks products are pretty affordable.
+Some additional things I like about the Eden BodyWorks Lavender Aloe Anti-Breakage Deep Conditioner are that it’s protein-free and even says that on the jar.
+Also, it’s affordable, which isn’t surprising as most Eden BodyWorks products are pretty affordable.

 Will you give the Eden BodyWorks Lavender Aloe Anti-Breakage Deep Conditioner a try?